-One of the great things about working as a gallery is that there’s a constant stream of inspiration, from the art to the people you meet, to those penetrating silences when nothing seems to be going.
-There’s something about the huge spaces in a gallery that can turn very strange and existentially problematic when they’re rid of everything, sans visitors, sans staff (except you the observer, of course) especially because they’re so obviously designed for the presence of the others, to heighten the experience of the consumer.
+One of the great things about working at a gallery is that there’s a constant stream of inspiration, from the art to the people you meet, to those penetrating silences when nothing seems to be going on.
+There’s something about the huge spaces in a gallery that can become very strange and existentially problematic when they’re rid of everything; sans visitors, sans staff (except you the observer, of course) especially because they’re so obviously designed to be filled with the presence of the others.
 During the past few days of fairly decent weather in Manchester, as the gallery switches over from Spring to Summer, there have been times when I could almost convince myself I’d been transplanted there post some awful zombie apocalypse, the only non infected for miles and miles.
 Everything has been abandoned and you alone remain to guard what is left of humanity.

 It’s wonderful.
 Except when you get a little too into it and try to hide behind a curtain whenever you hear approaching footsteps.

 The lack in recent updates has been due to an overdue paper that was in severe need of some one to one attention.
 Happily it’s now been sent off for review which will give me a few weeks respite to polish off some comics and scan some of the latest artwork.

 In the meantime here’s a peek at something from a website I’m currently working on: